amitrajpurkar/tuneinwithmac/docs/desktopconfig.md

 == ```to be documented``` ==

 > key idea here
-> don’t have the Mac work like an iPhone or iPads
+> * don’t have the Mac work like an iPhone or iPads
-> make it work like a developer machine
+> * make it work like a developer machine
+> * make it a productivity booster

 What to look for…